-The Fort Wayne Bible Institute is definitely committed to the conservative and evangelical interpretations of the great doctrines of the Christian faith:
+The Fort Wayne Bible Institute is definitely committed to the conservative and evangelical interpretation of the Christian faith:

 The divine inspiration and consequent authority of the whole canonical Scriptures.

 The Trinity of the Godhead-Father, Son, and Holy Spirit.

 The fall of man, his consequent moral depravity and the need of regeneration.